 Gregory: Hello, Harry!
 I enjoy reading about your adventures with your spirit guides, Betty and Robert.

 Me: You should make a trip out here and meet them.
 They could add some dimensions to your movement.

 G: How so?

-Me: Gregory, you do know, I hope, that my characters are real?
+Me: Gregory, you do know, I hope, that Betty and Robert are real?